 On the AS model the ceiling light fixture has a high-low switch located in the center of the fixture.
-By sliding the switch to the first position only one half of the light is turned on.
-Moving the switch further will turn the entire light on.
-Gently squeezing in the middle and pulling down will remove the LENS.
+Wall switches are located beside the bed under the credenza a 3-gang wall switch just inside the door controls the ceiling, patio, and galley lights.
+The reading and galley lights are all individually switched.
+Gently squeezing in the middle of the ceiling light fixtures and pulling down will remove the LENS.
 During cold weather it is a good idea to leave the light on a few minutes prior to removing the lens.

-On the CCD model the dinette, patio, and indirect light switches are located by the main door.
+On the CCD model indirect, patio, and dinette light switches are located by the main door.
 Galley, shower, and another indirect lighting switches are located in the galley area.